sweeney2/heroku-demo/README.md

   - some periodic task
   - a Google map with marked locations

+Additional tools I will be looking at:

+ - jquery
+ - bootstrap
+ - less
+ - gulp
+ - node

+*__Note:__ This list may be frequently updated*

 A detailed progress log is located in the repository wiki.